Harona Esseku: Third Republic political career (1979 -1981)

 At the onset of the third republic, he became a founding member of the Popular Front Party (PFP) and later a member of the steering committee of the party.
 However, he and other former Progress Party leaders were barred from public office in the Third Republic due to adverse findings against them by a committee after the fall of the Second Republic.
 Their collective petition to have their ban overturned through a court hearing failed.

 Fourth Republic political career (1992-)

 In 1992, he was a founding member of the New Patriotic Party (NPP) as one of 110 persons who appended their signature to the first party documents filed to the electoral commission.
-He was Central Regional Vice-Chairman and a member of the national council of the NPP from 1995.